alexwillman/Project1-GNS3-Mid-Size-Company-Network/08-pfSense-configuration.md

 - Select eth1 from the available interfaces and click Add then OK
 - Connect a cable from the **eth1** interface of the Cloud Node to the **em1** interface of the pfSense-Firewall

+**Note:** Yours may be eth0 and not eth1.
+If eth1 does not work repeat the steps with eth0.

 The new topology should look like this:

 ![](images/addcloudnodetopology.PNG)